 Black dog poop

-Black dog poop indicates digested blood and possibly internal bleeding.
+Black dog poop may indicate digested blood and possibly internal bleeding.
 If you see this, you must discuss this with your vet quickly.

 Maroon dog poop